 While the e-up!’s 250-litre boot isn’t huge, it’s officially only a litre smaller than the petrol car’s – and you’ll never notice that in day-to-day running.
 Unless you need to carry the charging cables around with you, that is, as the dedicated storage tray at the base of the boot is tiny and only really big enough for one of the two leads provided.
 There’s no movable boot floor unless you specify it as an option, either.

 If you want to carry people and luggage on a regular basis, then, you’re better off considering one of the e-up!’s supermini rivals.
 The latest Renault ZOE is a particularly adept family car – with a generous 338-litre boot and space for three in the rear.
 For running to and from the office or the shops, however, the e-up!’s modest footprint should suffice for most buyers.

 In This Review

-- 6Practicality & boot space - currently readingThe Volkswagen e-up! is a small car, but thankfully it differs little from the petrol model when it comes to practicality or boot space
+- 6Boot space, seating & practicality - currently readingThe VW e-up! is a small car, but thankfully it differs little from the cleverly packaged petrol-engined model when it comes to practicality and boot space

 - 7Reliability & safety ratingThe Volkswagen e-up! is based on a decade-old design, which means it's not as safe as more modern electric vehicles.
 Reliability should be good, though.